Strathcona (sternwheeler)

 Strathcona was a stern-wheel steamboat.

-Not much is known of this steamer.
-She was built in 1900 to work for the Hudson's Bay Company and did service between Port Essington to Hazelton on the Skeena River.
+Strathcona was built in 1898 to work for the Hudson's Bay Company.
+Originally she saw service on the Stikine River from 1898 to 1900.
+In 1901 she did service between Port Essington to Hazelton on the Skeena River.
 But she only did this trip once and retired from the Hudson Bay Company.

-The steamer also helped do the service on the Sidney and Nanaimo ferry route starting on June 24, 1902 replacing the Iroquois.
+The steamer also helped do the service on the Sidney and Nanaimo ferry route starting on June 24, 1902, replacing the Iroquois.
 This service was called the Sidney and Nanaimo Transportation Company.
 The service also made stops in the Gulf Islands.
 She was soon replaced by the SS Iroquois.
 Strathcona had worked for three months of that year before she blew a cylinder on August 19, 1902.
 The ship was unable to be repaired, so she was retired from S&NT immediately and replaced.